📚StudySolv

 Solution

-• (i) Oxygen production – trees and plants naturally release oxygen that all living beings need to breathe;
+1. Oxygen production – Trees and plants produce oxygen through photosynthesis, which all living beings need to breathe.

-• (ii) Water filtration – forests and wetlands naturally filter and purify water, providing us with cleaner water;
+2. Water filtration – Forests and wetlands naturally filter and purify water, providing clean water for communities.

-• (iv) Pollination – bees, butterflies, and other insects pollinate crops, enabling food production; and
+5. Pollination – Bees, butterflies, and other insects pollinate crops, enabling food production.

 Q 3long

-What are renewable resources and how are they different from non-renewable resources?
-What can people do to ensure renewable resources remain available for future generations?
+What are renewable resources?
+How are they different from non-renewable ones?
+What can people do to ensure that renewable resources continue to be available for our use and that of future generations?
 Give two examples.

 Solution